 Before taking on my ‘passion project’ of people, processes, and technology, which has slowly over the course of two years become an actual business, I worked as a lead for a team of product developers/garment technologists.
 As the technical lead for this team, it was my responsibility to ensure the daily business was kept on top of, delays were at a minimum, the team was motivated, and content and they were developing within their careers.

 As in many large companies, it was actually only the first two of these areas that I felt were being pushed by the upper management as the workload was so high and the lead times were becoming increasingly shorter every season.
 It was, I felt, my job to ensure the team’s motivation, contentment and development where at least as important as the daily business and time management, if not more so.
 For someone who has dedicated years to gaining a degree in a field that they are passionate about, there is nothing worse than being reduced to a glorified administrator, drained and indifferent, the reality of graduate life having become a far cry from what they’ve learned over their years of study.

 It became my goal to ensure they were kept motivated and excited by the industry they chose, which not only gave me a solid, fantastic team, but from a business point of view, this reduced the amount of staff turnovers that would happen – meaning less time training new employees in processes, and more time for established members of the team to apply their skillsets to projects (alongside their daily business) that helped grow and refine the company itself.
-Equally, the teams felt valued, and gained a sense of ownership to their roles.
+Equally, the teams felt valued and gained a sense of ownership of their roles.